pavankum/cp2k/cp2k/tools/build_libsmm/libxsmm/README.md

 ## Performance
 ### Tuning
-The build system allows to conveniently select the target system using an AVX flag when invoking "make".
+The build system allows to conveniently select the target system using an AVX flag when invoking 'make'.
 The default is to generate code according to the feature bits of the host system running the compiler.
 The device-side defaults to "MIC" targeting the Intel Xeon Phi family of coprocessors ("KNC").
-However beside of generating all supported host code path (and letting the compiler pick the one representing the host), specifying a particular code path will not only save some time when "printing the code" but also enabling cross-compilation for a target different that is different from the compiler's host: SSE=3 (in fact !=0), AVX=1, AVX=2 (with FMA), and AVX=3 are supported.
+However beside of generating all supported host code paths (and letting the compiler pick the one representing the host), specifying a particular code path will not only save some time when generating the code ("printing"), but also enable cross-compilation for a target that is different from the compiler's host: SSE=3 (in fact SSE!=0), AVX=1, AVX=2 (with FMA), and AVX=3 are supported.
 The latter is targeting the Intel Knights Landing processor family ("KNL") and future Intel Xeon processors using Intel AVX-512 foundational instructions (AVX-512F):

 ```
 make AVX=3